 - People’s United Bank in shareholder litigations arising out of several acquisitions.

 Pete is consistently recognized by Chambers USA and described as being “highly skilled and very effective in getting a deal done.”
-He is a “superb lawyer”; “a thoughtful strategist”; “extraordinarily knowledgeable”; and “not just a technical lawyer, but also aware of commercial impacts.”
+He “really knows what he’s doing, and does it extremely well,” and is a “superb lawyer”; “a thoughtful strategist”; “extraordinarily knowledgeable”; and “not just a technical lawyer, but also aware of commercial impacts.”
 The Legal 500 has consistently recognized Pete as a “Leading Lawyer” in M&A litigation: Defense and Securities Litigation, noting his “forceful and strategic thinking.”
 Pete is also recognized as a “Litigation Star” by Euromoney’s Benchmark Litigation.
 In addition, he is an editor of the Firm’s Securities Law Alert, a monthly newsletter that reports on developments in securities litigation and related areas.

 Pete joined Simpson Thacher in 1997 and became a Partner in 2006.
 He received his A.B., magna cum laude, from Bowdoin College in 1992 and his J.D., cum laude, from the University of Chicago Law School in 1997.